RashmikaDil/RashmikaDil/README.md

 ---

+## 🎯 Current Goals

+- 🌱 Enhancing my skills in Tailwind CSS and responsive design.
+- 🎨 Mastering advanced Sass features for efficient styling.
+- 🚀 Building and contributing to exciting open-source projects.

+---

+## 🎉 Fun Fact

+Did you know?
+I once designed a complete website in a single weekend using Tailwind CSS and Sass.
+The site is now live and is one of my proudest achievements!

+---

-Thanks for visiting my profile!
-Feel free to reach out if you have any questions or just want to chat. 😊
+Thanks for stopping by my profile!
+If you have any questions or just want to connect, don’t hesitate to reach out. 😊